kerryz/logreg_text_classification/README.md

 Optionally, l2-regularization can be added to the calculations be setting the parameters `reg_const` to a non-zero values in `logistic_regression.py`.
 Currently, the value is set to 0 as initial experiments have shown that it doesn't improve performance on the given dataset for this particular homework assignment.

+## Preprocessing
+The system uses a bag-of-word approach to classify the documents.
+Each document is represented as a bag-of-word vector, but since this will generally produce a very sparse vector, only the words (features) with non-zero values are recorded in the feature files.

+Instead of using a simple term frequency approach, inspiration is drawn from the field of information retrieval and each term's [tf-idf](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) value is used instead.

 # How to run
 Run the following commands in a terminal: